folbert/fewbricks/README.md

  We recommend that you create at least one test field group using ACFs GUI and set it's location settings to "post type is equal to post" _and_ "post type is equal to page".
 That way the field group will never show up anywhere in the administration system and you can use it as a playground.

 ##Installation
- 1. Create a directory in your theme directory
+ 1. Make sure that the requirements are met
- 2. Make sure that the requirements are met
+ 2. Download this repo and unzip it to a directory named fewbricks in your themes directory
  3. Include or require the file init.php found at the root of this package

 ##Fields